-By referring to the existing state, territory and Commonwealth body of law, this subject considers the operation of Victorian work health and safety law in its historical and industrial setting, as well as the likely practical operation of the new regulatory regime.
-The lecturer is a researcher and teacher with over 30 years’ experience in researching and teaching work health and safety regulation.
+This subject By referring to the existing state, territory and Commonwealth body of law, this subject considers the operation of work health and safety law in its historical and industrial setting, as well as the likely practical operation of the regulatory regimes.
+The lecturer is a practitioner with over 20 years years’ experience in work health and safety.

 Principal topics include: